Junior Golf Fitness - Overview

-Studies have shown that training programs are effective in increasing strength in pre-adolescent juniors.
-However, if not done correctly, ligament or bone damage can occur in younger juniors that do not have fully developed skeletal systems, connective tissues and tendons - and thus can be injured with excessive weights or resistance.
-That said, if your junior gets tired practicing 50 or 100 3-foot putts, then they may be a good candidate for a workout routine that include core and lower back conditioning.
+Studies have shown that fitness training programs are effective in increasing strength in pre-adolescent juniors.
+However, if not done correctly, ligament or bone damage can occur in young children that do not have fully developed skeletal systems, connective tissues and tendons - and thus can be injured with excessive weights or resistance.
+That said, if your junior gets tired practicing 50 x 3-foot putts, then they may be a good candidate for golf exercises that include some core and lower back conditioning.

-The important thing to remember for young juniors is that good instruction, low loads (e.g. body weight or medicine ball exercises) and good form are critical to a junior golf fitness training program.
-In general, most fitness and strength development for younger juniors should ideally come from fun activities or other sports, rather than a gym workout.
+The important thing to remember for young juniors is that good instruction, low loads (e.g. body weight or medicine ball exercises) and good form, are critical to a junior golf fitness training program.
+In general, most fitness and strength development for younger juniors (e.g. pre-teen) should ideally come from fun activities or other sports, rather than purely resistance training found in a gym workout.

 TPI is an educational organization at the leading edge of studying human body mechanics and fitness as it relates to golf.
 They have trained over 19,000 fitness and golf professionals in 63 countries through their TPI certification program, which includes the following 5 areas of golf: medical, fitness, power and junior development.

 The MyTPI website can be accessed at: www.mytpi.com.
-MyTPI has many great articles and resources including a TPI junior section.
+MyTPI has many great articles and resources including a TPI junior section that has golf exercises suitable for juniors.
 They also have certified TPI experts in most cities and have a finder tool that is easy to use.

 A good junior golf fitness program will develop the following in junior golfers:

 A general recommendation is to do 20 to 30 minutes of cardio activity a few times a week.
-Cardio activities can include running, cycling, tennis, swimming, basketball, interval training (supervised), obstacle courses, jump ropes etc.
+If a junior has never done cardio type exercises then start with just 5 minutes, or a fast paced walk.
+Cardio activities can include running, cycling, tennis, swimming, basketball, interval training (supervised), obstacle courses, jump ropes, pickleball etc.

 Strength or general fitness exercises can be performed a few times a week.
 Below are some examples of good cross functional exercises that are appropriate for junior golfers.
 Many of the exercises outlined below can accomplish both cardio and strength training goals.

-Depending on the junior age and strength, start with standing push ups and advance to incline or knee push ups, and finally regular push ups for older juniors.
+Depending on the junior's age and strength, start with standing push ups and advance to incline or knee push ups, and finally regular push ups for older juniors.
 Push ups provide good basic strength for shoulders, arms, back and core.
-Push ups done against a stability ball are also a great option as it adds a little more exercise for the core.
+Push ups done with hands on a stability ball are also a great option as it adds a little more exercise for the core.

 An excellent variation on the basic squat is the bosu ball squat.
 This adds to core strengthening and develops balance.
 A slightly more advanced option is to add a 4-5 lb medicine ball (squat down on the bosu ball, extend the medicine ball in front then overhead, then stand and repeat).
 Do a couple of sets of 5-10 for starters.